 Bidder

-The person who bids for a lot either on behalf of himself or on behalf of other persons
+The person who bids for a lot either on behalf of himself or on behalf of other persons.

 Bidder Security Fee

 The Bidder Security Fee forms part of the AUCTION ENTRANCE FEE and if you are the successful bidder it will go on to form part of the DEPOSIT.